This page contains a list of the individuals associated with the UCRSEA Partnership, categorized by title.

 Ms. Li worked for two years on the Towards Sustainable Development of the Greater Mekong Sub-region: Building Capacity of Civil Society Organizations on Climate Change Adaptation and Good Environmental Governance project, funded by the Swedish International Development Cooperation Agency (Sida), based at the Thailand Environmental Institute (TEI).
 She also worked for the Global Environment Institute (GEI), a local Chinese NGO based in Beijing, on the Stimulating Chinese Capital for Impact Investment in Developing Countries (Myanmar) project, funded by the Blue Moon Fund for 18 months.

 Dang is a doctoral student at Chiang Mai University in Thailand.
-As a recipient of a UCRSEA doctoral scholarship, he plans to explore how gender roles in families who live in the urban and peri-urban areas of Can Tho City, at the centre of the Mekong Delta, face and deal with natural disaster risk.
+He was a recipient of a UCRSEA doctoral scholarship and is currently one of two 2017 Graduate Fellows based at York University, Toronto, Canada.
+He plans to explore how gender roles in families who live in the urban and peri-urban areas of Can Tho City, at the centre of the Mekong Delta, face and deal with natural disaster risk.
 He is interested in how family members make decisions related to disaster risks and how they engage with local government officials and others stakeholders.
 In his study, he plans to investigate three districts: Cai Rang, Binh Thuy and Ninh Kieu.

 Dang holds a bachelors degree in environment sciences from the University of Science, Vietnam National University, Ho Chi Minh City, Vietnam (2007) and an International Masters of Advanced Studies in Development Studies from the Graduate Institute in Geneva, Switzerland (2012).